 Today, we’re covering when to perform air conditioning maintenance yourself and when to call a professional.

 Air Conditioning DIY Maintenance

 Is your air conditioner not working the way it used to?
-Maybe you’ve noticed your indoor space staying cool less consistently, or perhaps you’ve noticed a spike in your energy bills.
+You may have noticed your indoor space staying cool less consistently, or you’ve noticed a spike in your energy bills.
 Whatever the sign, your AC system may be to blame.
-While there are many AC repairs and maintenance steps that should be left to professionals, there are still a number of fixes you can make on your own to keep your air conditioning system working in peak condition.
+Many AC repair and maintenance steps should be left to professionals.
+However, there are a number of fixes you can make on your own to keep your air conditioning system working in peak condition.
 Below are three DIY maintenance fixes you can perform on your air conditioning system.